 Resources within the Operations Division include 117 uniformed men and women, who deliver service from six stations, staffed 24-hours per day with a shift schedule of 48hrs on /96 hrs off.
 These stations are strategically placed throughout the City of Victoria.
 Each station is equipped with a fire engine and an ambulance at a minimum.
 Each of the four engine companies are staffed with a lieutenant, a fire engineer and at least one firefighter.
 Additionally the Department staffs a Ladder Truck and a Quint with one firefighter, a fire engineer, and a captain.
 The Department also has two four-wheel drive brush fire units, a water tender (tanker), two boats,a Kubota Wildland Firefighting UTV, a hazmat truck with trailer, a rescue truck (Light & Air) and two reserve apparatus.

-During 2017 the Victoria Fire Department responded to 11,224 requests for service from the citizens and visitors of Victoria.
+The Victoria Fire Department responds to approximately 11,000 requests for service, per year from the citizens and visitors of Victoria.
 The majority (71%) of these calls were to provide emergency medical service.
 All engine companies, ladder truck, and Quint are equipped to deliver emergency medical care.
 All VFD firefighters are trained to at least the EMT-Basic level and can provide essential life-saving treatment, including cardiac defibrillation, and treat injuries such as lacerations, fractures or burns from any emergency response vehicle.

 The City of Victoria has a wide assortment of potential fire problems, ranging from high-rise buildings, to extensive brush and pasture lands with homes intermixed, to industrial plants.
 The Department is equipped and trained for combating fires in each of these situations and all other types in-between.
 The Department has a Hazardous Materials Response Team, which will respond to incidents involving leaks or spills of dangerous chemicals.
 Additionally, Victoria firefighters are trained and specially equipped to deal with rescue situations, such as vehicle accident entrapments, Technical Rescue and Swiftwater Rescue.
 Between emergency calls, firefighters present public fire safety programs, maintain apparatus and equipment, participate in training classes and field training exercises.